Maedea9/to-do-list/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse, my Coding partners, Standup Team and Morning Sessions Team for supporting me.
+I would like to thank Microverse, my Coding partners, Standup Team, Morning Sessions Team and my friend @danifromecuador for supporting me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>